 You have to be careful not to spill while brushing your teeth otherwise, you need to change your shirt.
 But don’t freak out when this happens, you should be able to wash it out.

-This toothpaste may also stain your toothbrush and towels (if you use them to wipe your mouth afterward).
+This toothpaste may also stain your toothbrush and towels (if you use them to wipe your mouth afterwards).
 And you might feel like you need to clean your sink more thoroughly, too.

 - rich in minerals like calcium, magnesium, silica, sodium, copper, iron and potassium